Brian Shaw (basketball): Portland Trail Blazers (1999)

-During his NBA career, he played for the Celtics, Miami Heat, Orlando Magic, Golden State Warriors, Philadelphia 76ers, Portland Trail Blazers, and Los Angeles Lakers.
+Los Angeles Lakers (1999–2003)

+Shaw then signed with the Los Angeles Lakers.
 He was a member of four squads that made NBA Finals appearances: in 1995 with the Magic and in 2000, 2001, and 2002 with Lakers (winning three NBA championships with the Lakers).

 He also played for the US national team in the 1986 FIBA World Championship, winning the gold medal.
 In the final between the United States and Soviet Union, Shaw hit a key three-pointer in the closing seconds.
 The American team won the game by two points.

-Los Angeles Lakers

 Shaw joined the Los Angeles Lakers in 1999, reuniting with former Orlando teammate Shaquille O'Neal.
 He served as a backup to All-Star shooting guard Kobe Bryant throughout the season and playoffs as the Lakers had the league's best record winning 67 games.
 Shaw played in all 22 of the Lakers' playoff games as they advanced past the Sacramento Kings and the Phoenix Suns before facing the Portland Trail Blazers in the Western Conference Finals.
 The Lakers took a 3–1 lead in the series before the Trail Blazers won games 5 and 6 to tie the series at three games apiece.
-In game 7, the Trail Blazers lead 75-60 in the fourth quarter.
+In game 7, the Trail Blazers lead 75–60 in the fourth quarter.
 The Blazers shot 5 for 23 in the final quarter as the Lakers made a comeback bolstered by two clutch three-point baskets by Shaw.
 The Lakers won the game and made the NBA Finals to face the Indiana Pacers.
 Shaw started in game 3 in place of the injured Bryant, and then played critical minutes in the Lakers overtime win in game 4.
 The Lakers won the series 4–2, and Shaw won his first NBA championship.

 Shaw continued to back up Bryant in the 2000–01 season, but started a total of 28 games.
 He once again played a key role for the Lakers as they steamrolled through the playoffs and defeated the Philadelphia 76ers 4–1 in the 2001 NBA Finals.
 The Lakers won a third title in the 2001–02 season before losing in the Western Conference Semifinals to the San Antonio Spurs in the 2002–03 season, and Shaw then retired following the season.